csuhta/inquisition-perks/readme.txt

 THE SUGGESTED BUILD
 ------------------------------------------------------------------------------+

-Just shut up and tell me what I should buy.
-Ok, here's a summary of how I would build my Inquisition:
+Here's a quick summary of how I would build my Inquisition:

 ✔ Underworld Knowledge
 ✔ Advanced Focus